-At McKenzie Law Firm, we work hard to provide you and your family with competent, compassionate, efficient legal representation and support.
+At McKenzie Law Firm, our family lawyers are devoted to restoring stability to your life.
 We understand that going through a family law related dispute can be taxing both emotionally and financially for everyone involved.
-We always strive to keep our clients informed about every step of the process and to be a support system during a difficult time.
-We also recognize that hiring a lawyer can be expensive and we work closely with our clients to assess and manage costs in a variety of ways.
-We also have bilingual staff that can assist with Spanish speaking clients.
+We strive to keep our clients informed about every step of the process and to be a support system during a difficult time.

 We help clients in different areas of family law.
 These include: